isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 option to the client.
 Use "s46-cont-mapt" or "s46-cont-lw" for the MAP-T Container and S46 Lightweight 4over6 Container options, respectively.

-All remaining Softwire options described below are included in one of the container options.
-Thus, they must be included in appropriate option spaces by selecting a "space" name, which specifies in which option they are supposed to be included.
+All remaining Softwire46 options described below are included in one of the container options.
+Thus, they must be included in appropriate option spaces by selecting a "space" name, which specifies the option where they are supposed to be included.

 S46 Rule Option
 ~~~~~~~~~~~~~~~

-The S46 Rule option is used for conveying the Basic Mapping Rule (BMR)
+The S46 Rule option is used to convey the Basic Mapping Rule (BMR)
 and Forwarding Mapping Rule (FMR).

 ::